A Visit From A Yankee Legend..

 smile went across his face just as the bishop tapped his little chin and sent

 him back to the pew.
-Surprisingly, there was no

 repercussion for the Sisters and especially for little Angelo.
 Someone must

-have called the house and spoken to the mother superior ____________________________________________________________________________________
+have called the house and spoken to the mother superior

 By Joseph R. Stanaitis